mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 ### Testing the payment flow

 You may want to test the complete user journey on the website, but you don’t have to make an actual donation for that.
 Stripe has a [test mode](https://stripe.com/docs/testing#cards) that is enabled on the staging server only.
 Simply use the payment info from this page on the staging server and you should be able to simulate a payment.
-For instance you can select an amount of money, click on donate by credit/debit card then fill out the Stripe form with the testing info.
-Make sure the errors are properly localized, as well as the page displayed when the donation has been successful.
+For instance, you can select an amount of money, click on donate by credit/debit card then fill out the Stripe form with the testing info.
+Make sure errors are properly localized, as well as the page displayed when the donation has been successful.
 You should also receive a confirmation email in your language.

 ### Testing currency settings